siemens/ix/packages/documentation/docs/controls/buttons/_split-button_styleguide.md

 Variants, options and states of the ix-button and the ix-dropdown-button components apply.
 Only additional, deviating or detailing specifications are listed here.

 ## Options
 - **Disabled:** The disabled option can be applied to the complete component.
-There is no option to disabled each part of the split button independently.
+There is no option to disable each part of the split button independently.
 - **Label:** Set a label for the button component (left side).
 Labels should be short (two to three words) and contain a verb.
 - **Placement:** Define where the flyout appears which is triggered when the dropdown button is active.
 You can choose between different directions (top, bottom, left, right) and two options for alignment with the button (start, end).
 When there is not enough space for the chosen setting, the placement is corrected automatically.